 - Assisting with data entry, phone calls and other administrative activities

 Interested in volunteering at the shelter or at OHS-sponsored events?
-We welcome you to apply to our adult volunteer program if you are:
+We welcome you to apply to our adult volunteer program if you meet the general requirements below.

-- At least 18 years old (If you are 12-17 years old, see the Youth Volunteer Program).
+- At least 18 years old.
+Volunteers under 18, see the Youth Volunteer Program.

-- Possess strong customer service skills and are able to read, write and communicate clearly, since all volunteer positions work directly with the public, staff, and other volunteers.
+- Possess strong customer service skills and have the ability to read and understand instructions and procedures, write legibly, and communicate clearly, professionally, and politely since all volunteer positions work directly with the public, staff, and other volunteers.